-After letting the leather couch dry thoroughly, you need to recondition the leather catch.
+After letting the leather couch dry thoroughly, you need to recondition it.
 It will help protect the new repaired and restored color.
 Use a clean sponge to apply a thin layer of leather conditioner to the couch’s surface.

 Start in the corner and work in small circular motions to get the best results.
 Buff and polish the leather with the conditioner and let it dry for at least three hours.
 You may find a leather conditioner in the leather repair kit or buy it separately.

 Tips for When Fixing the Discoloration of Your Leather Couch

 Restoring the color to your leather couch might feel like a huge undertaking, but below are a few steps you can take to make the process much easier and help keep the leather couch in good condition for years: